|Prep Time||40 mins|

 - In a large bowl, mix the egg, worcestershire sauce and the two mustards together.
 Add the diced shallot and rosemary mix.
 Grind in a liberal amount of freshly cracked pepper and then whisk to incorporate all the flavours.

 - With clean wet hands, massage the mince into the herb, spice, mustard and egg mixture.
 Once combined to a smooth consistency, add the breadcrumbs.
-Mix together well with your hands.
+Mix together with your hands.

 - Now, time to roll.
 Take a generous amount of meat in the palm of your hand and roll in a circular motion with the other hand until you have a nice, round meatball.
 Place each ball on an oiled baking tray and repeat until the bowl is empty.
 You should finish with around 6-7 meatballs.